richchapler/AzureSolutionsDocumentation/docs/PrepareResources_SQL.md

 * Complete the form on the **Create SQL Database** page, **Basics** tab

   _Note: No additional configuration is required but consider review of the default values on the remaining tabs._

 * Click **Review + create**, confirm configuration settings on the resulting page, and then click **Create**

+#### Sample Data
+You can find sample data (and instructions for use) at https://docs.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms